Pharmacy & Formulary

 A printed copy of EHP's pharmaceutical management procedures is available to providers upon request.
 Please call (888) 819-1043, option 4 to request this information.

-The EHP Pharmacy Formulary (effective 10/1/2014) is a guide for health care providers, plan members and clients.
-The formulary is updated on a regular basis, including when a new generic or brand-name medications becomes available and as discontinued drugs are removed from the marketplace The EHP formulary is subject to change at any time.
-Formulary updates will be provided quarterly, as needed.
+The EHP Pharmacy Formulary (effective 5/1/2015) is a guide for health care providers, plan members and clients.
+The formulary is updated on a regular basis, including when a new generic or brand-name medication becomes available and as discontinued drugs are removed from the marketplace The EHP formulary is subject to change at any time.
+Formulary updates will be provided quarterly, as needed and the changes can be found here.

-All EHP members who are covered by the EHP pharmacy benefit have a three-tier drug benefit.
-With a three-tier drug benefit, prescription medications fall into one of three tiers.
-Each tier has a different co-pay or out of pocket expense.
+Some EHP Members covered by the EHP pharmacy benefit have a three-tier drug benefit, while others have a four-tier drug benefit.
+Each tier has a different co-pay or out-of-pocket expense.

 The EHP pharmacy formulary consists of the following tiers: